-Valve should only be used for non-corrosive fluids, or where the materials selected are compatible with the fluid and will not cause corrosive buildup which could keep the poppet from opening .
-(Consult Factory).
-When liquids contain debris or other solid matter which might cause internal clogging or improper operation of the valve, a strainer with a fine wire mesh should be installed before the inlet of the valve.
-In-line strainer fittings or basket strainers can be purchased from STRAVAL to solve this problem.
+Valve should only be used for non-corrosive, non-adhesive fluids, or where the materials selected are compatible with the fluid and will not cause corrosive buildup, which could cause sticking or keep the poppet from opening.
+When liquids contain debris or other solid matter, which also might cause internal clogging or improper operation of the valve, a strainer with a fine wire mesh should be installed before the inlet of the valve.
+Basket strainers or filters can be purchased from STRAVAL to solve this problem.